 RESULTS & IMPACT

-HART has flourished since Brent started using Mobilize, supporting emergency responders in what can be a very demanding and emotionally taxing job.
+HART has flourished since Brent started using Mobilize as their volunteer management system, supporting emergency responders in what can be a very demanding and emotionally taxing job.

 In 2016, the organization—which currently stands at 41 volunteers—responded to 24 incidents where they distributed 60 cases of water, 48 cases of sports drinks, 40 gallons of coffee and 26 gallons of hot chocolate.

 Volunteers range in age, from teenagers to a gentleman in his eighties.
 These are details Brent didn’t know about until he started using Mobilize.
 In addition to member insights, he finds comfort knowing there’s a designated place for the volunteers’ contact information in the Mobilize member directory.

 “Mobilize will make it easier to ensure communication continuity.
 As a volunteer, my goal is always to ensure that others are prepared to replace me.
 Because the contact list is in one place, any future community manager can easily contact all the volunteers.
 The Mobilize system is user-friendly and intuitive and I know the Mobilize team is ready to help our group leaders if they need assistance,” he says.